EvokiTimpal/timpal-testnet/JOIN_TESTNET.md

 - **Port 9000 is reserved for the bootstrap node** - Use a different port (3000, 8001, 8002, etc.)
 - **Always include --seed ws://143.110.129.211:9000** to connect to the testnet
 - One validator per device (Sybil-resistant design)
-- Your wallet PIN must always be set before running the node
+- Your wallet PASSWORD must always be set before running the node (use `export TIMPAL_WALLET_PASSWORD`)
-- **Do NOT delete your 12-word recovery phrase**
+- **Do NOT delete your 12-word seed phrase** - it's the ONLY way to recover your wallet
-- **Do NOT share your PIN or recovery phrase**
+- **Do NOT share your password, PIN, or seed phrase** - anyone with these can steal your funds
+- The PIN is stored inside your wallet and is only used when making transactions, not when starting the node

 ---